Our Curriculum 2017-2018

 EYFS 1 and 2

-The curriculum is underpinned by a play-based approach where children have access to all areas of learning within the classroom and in the outside learning area.
-Children will at times be directly taught a new skill and at other times discover for themselves through carefully planned play opportunities.
+The curriculum is meticulously planned to excite and stimulate children’s learning and development; building on their own interests whilst ensuring they gain the key skills for transition to key stage 1.
+The curriculum is underpinned by a play-based approach, where children have access to all areas of learning within the classroom and in the outside learning area.
+Every day children have a phonics lesson, following the ‘Letters and Sounds’ and ‘Jolly Phonics’ schemes and are directly taught literacy or numeracy.
+They also have opportunities to discover for themselves through carefully planned play opportunities.
 The curriculum is based around four themes: the unique child, positive relationships, enabling environments and learning and development.
-Topics are planned in great detail to take account of children’s interests and skilfully link all the areas of learning.
+Topics are planned in meticulous detail to take account of children’s interests and skilfully link all the areas of learning.

-The children are continually observed and assessed by teachers and teaching assistants so that they progress rapidly towards achieving the ‘early learning goals’.
+The children are continually observed and assessed by teachers and teaching assistants, and planning is adapted, so that they progress rapidly towards achieving the ‘Early Learning Goals’.

 Key Stage 1